zdevaty/go-eliona-api-client/docs/AlarmRulesApi.md

 func main() {
     alarmRuleId := int32(4711) // int32 | The id of the alarm rule
-    expansions := []string{"Inner_example"} // []string | List of referenced data to load.
+    expansions := []string{"Inner_example"} // []string | List of referenced data to load, insert or update.
 Each entry defines the full qualified name of the field to be expanded as follows 'ObjectName.fieldName'. (optional)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)